 She has extensive therapeutic experience gained at hospitals in the UK and in the NY metropolitan area.
 Her first exposure to clinical trials was as a research coordinator for sepsis trials in the ICU at Long Island Jewish Medical Centre (now part of the Northwell Health System).
-She subsequently led clinical operations at the Biomedical Research Alliance of New York, a newly created academic alliance, founded in 1998.
+She subsequently led clinical operations at the Biomedical Research Alliance of New York, an academic alliance, founded in 1998.

 In 2003 she joined Fresenius Medical Care in Waltham, MA, as the US National Research Coordinator.
 Subsequent roles resulted in increasing levels of responsibility and oversight of multi-site Phase 1 to Phase IV studies, as well as device studies, for this large health care company.

 In 2010, she launched a niche nephrology CRO within the clinical studies division at Fresenius Medical Care North America.
 She staffed and developed project, monitoring, and vendor management teams which resulted in increased revenue and a reputation as a service provider that was responsive, collaborative and, above all, willing to go the extra mile to get the job done.
 In 2014 the CRO arm at Fresenius Medical Care was re-branded as Frenova Renal Research.